Student Financial Aid Office

 Minimum Standards of Satisfactory Academic Progress for Financial Aid Recipients

 Students are required to maintain a minimum financial aid Satisfactory Academic Progress Grade Point Average (SAP GPA).
 WSU and consortium agreement credits are used to compute the SAP GPA.
-Refer to Section VIII D for a description of consortium agreement credits; refer to Section VIII A for a description of attempted and completed credits.
+Please refer to Section VIII D below for a description of consortium agreement credits.

-- Undergraduate Students: An undergraduate student with the following number of WSU attempted credits at the end of a semester must have at least the minimum listed SAP GPA:
+Undergraduate Students: An undergraduate student with the following number of attempted credits at the end of a semester must have at least the minimum listed SAP GPA.

-- Combine WSU earned credits and consortium credits to obtain cumulative earned credits.
+- Combine WSU earned credits, consortium earned credits, and credits accepted in transfer to obtain cumulative earned credits.

-- Combine WSU attempted credits and consortium attempted credits to obtain cumulative attempted credits.
+- Combine WSU attempted credits, consortium attempted credits, and credits accepted in transfer to obtain cumulative attempted credits.

 - Divide the cumulative earned credits by the cumulative attempted credits to obtain the completion percentage.